gauravcodepro/BIGG-matlabanalyzer.jl/README.md

 - a julia matlabanalyzer to analyze the BIGG metabolic matrix.[BIGG metabolic](http://bigg.ucsd.edu/)
 - i used unsigned INT8bit as it to float value signed, so there is no need of extra memory allocation.
-- a matlab solver with complete package for flux based analysis, faster and multiple solver support i shall be posting.

 ```
   include(matlabanalyzer.jl)